 27.1 The Employer will defend, indemnify and save harmless any Employee (including persons engaged as a dependent contractor and/or loan-out corporation) from all civil liability that may arise in the course of his/her/its performance of assigned duties with the Employer, including any liability arising from any bodily injury and/or property damage suffered by any person(s) or third party(ies).
-Further, the Employer shall indemnify the Employee (including persons engaged as a dependent contractor and/or loan-out corporation) for all reasonable legal costs incurred to defend against any federal criminal and/or provincial quasi-criminal charges which the Employee (including persons engaged as a dependent contractor and/or loan-out corporation) may be charged with in the course of his/her/its performance of assigned duties and also indemnify the Employee (including persons engaged as a dependent contractor and/or loan-out corporation) may be charged with in the course of his/her/its performance of assigned duties and also indemnify the Employee (including persons engaged as a dependent contractor and/or loan-out corporation) for any federal criminal and/or provincial quasi-criminal fines imposed.
+Further, the Employer shall indemnify the Employee (including persons engaged as a dependent contractor and/or loan-out corporation) for all reasonable legal costs incurred to defend against any federal criminal and/or provincial quasi-criminal charges which the Employee (including persons engaged as a dependent contractor and/or loan-out corporation) may be charged with in the course of his/her/its performance of assigned duties and also indemnify the Employee (including persons engaged as a dependent contractor and/or loan-out corporation) for any federal criminal and/or provincial quasi-criminal fines imposed.